 We understand the importance of maintaining a fairly consistent schedule for the health and emotional well-being of your child.
 The following schedule is used on a daily basis, with changes occurring on special days such as holidays and in-house program days.

 |8:00 – 11:00|

 Great Period – Children spend this time working on individual activities at a table or on a rug on the floor.
-Snack is available until 10:30 AM.
 There is something on every shelf for every child.
 Many activities require a lesson from the teacher before a child can use them.
 Others, such as puzzles, can be used without a lesson.
 A child who chooses an activity that is too difficult for him is offered something that better matches his ability.

 |11:00 – 1:00|

-Lunch Time – The children wash their hands, wait until all are seated before beginning, concentrate on manners and pleasant conversations at the table, take a taste of everything, pack up leftovers, throw away trash, and remain seated until everyone is finished and excused.
+Lunch Time – The children wash their hands, wait until all are seated before beginning, concentrate on manners and pleasant conversations at the table, take a taste of everything, throw away leftovers and trash, and remain seated until everyone is finished and excused.
 After lunch, children help clean the tables and sweep the floor.

-Outside Play – Climbing on the play apparatus, sand play, and gardening are a few of the activities available on the playground.
+Outside Play – Climbing on the play apparatus, sand play, and watering the garden are a few of the activities available on the playground.
 In the event of rain or severe weather, we offer a combination of videos, movement activities, and games.
 Part Day with Lunch Preschoolers are dismissed at 12:30.

 |1:00 – 3:00|